+ 1. Do you offer a warranty on the All-Terrain Knee?

 Yes!
 LegWorks offers a risk-free 60-day trial on all purchases.

-+ 3. How can I buy the knee?
++ 3. How can I buy a knee?
 Can I order through a distributor?

-+ 7. Does the All-Terrain Knee have a hydraulic or pneumatic?
++ 7. Does the All-Terrain Knee utilize hydraulics or pneumatics?

-+ 8. How does this compare to the Total Knee 1900 or other polycentric knees?
++ 8. How does this compare to other polycentric or geometric locking knees?

-The knee is then unlocked at toe-off by loading the toe and flexing the hip, as occurs in the natural gait pattern, making the All-Terrain Knee much more stable than polycentric knees.
-Clinical testing with children against a leading polycentric knee joint reduced reported falls from once per day to once per month.
+Clinical testing with children against a leading polycentric knee joint saw a reduction in reported falls from once per day to once per month.

 + 9. How does the All-Terrain Knee unlock?

-The All-Terrain Knee is unlocked by firmly loading the toe and then flexing the hip while keeping the toe load constant.
+Knees in the All-Terrain Knee Collection unlock by firmly loading the toe and then flexing the hip while keeping the toe load constant.
 This can be difficult to do by hand, but occurs in the natural gait pattern.

-The All-Terrain Knee can also be unlocked when attached to the socket by pushing firmly on the cover of the knee, and flexing the knee.
+The All-Terrain Knee can also be unlocked by the amputee by pushing firmly on the cover of the knee and flexing the knee.